willi-kappler/node_crunch/README.md

 Other things that need to be done in the next releases:

 - Currently the communication between the server and the nodes are not compressed, not encrypted and there is no authentication.
 Maybe I'll switch to a small web framework that does all this, like [warp](https://github.com/seanmonstar/warp) for example.
 A web framework may be overkill but it would be very easy to add a nice web GUI for the server.
+Also look into the [QUIC](https://github.com/cloudflare/quiche) protocol.

 - The crate doesn't use any async code ([tokio](https://github.com/tokio-rs/tokio), [async-std](https://github.com/async-rs/async-std), ...).
 Computations usually are more CPU bound than IO bound but there are always exceptions to this.
 So the currently used thread based strategy may be the limiting factor in some cases.